-Nanotechnology (from the Greek “νᾶνος nános” – “dwarf”) has been capturing the imaginations of artists and scientists for decades.
+Nanotechnology (from the Greek “νᾶνος nános” = dwarf) has captured the imaginations of artists and scientists for decades.
 In the 1966 science fiction film “Fantastic Voyage”, a team of researchers is shrunk to nano-size in order to travel through the human bloodstream.
-Jumping ahead to the present day, July 2015 will see the release of “Ant Man”, a comic book movie about a miniscule superhero who wears a nano-suit.
+In 2015 movie-goers were treated to “Ant Man”, a comic book movie about a miniscule superhero who wears a nano-suit.

-In the decades between these two fictional adventures, researchers have made great strides toward transforming bold visions into scientific practice.
-So-called nano-robots, tiny machines that measure between 0.1 and 10 micrometres, could soon be injected into patients to diagnose diseases and perform micro-surgeries, “Fantastic-Voyage”-style.
+In the decades between these two fictional adventures, researchers made great strides toward transforming bold visions into scientific practice.

-Even today, many innovations already rely on patented nanotechnology, from intelligent building materials and miscroscopically small drug capsules all the way to nano-scale microchips used in the IT industry.
+Today, many innovations already rely on patented nanotechnology, from intelligent building materials and miscroscopically small drug capsules all the way to the nano-scale microchips used in the IT industry.

 Multiple winners and finalists of the European Inventor Award are among the key patented innovations in the nanotechnology sector.

 Nanotechnology delivers the building blocks of the future.
 Carbon nanotubes (CNT), discovered by Japanese researcher Sumio Iijima, are tiny tube-shaped molecular structures that are only visible under a strong microscope.
 Although they’re extremely small, their potential is gigantic: The hardest substance known to humankind, they’re 1000 times more conductive than copper and are considered the greatest materials science discovery in decades.